 - Submit requests for per diem reimbursements or cash advance reconciliations to home institution within 45 days of return to the U.S.

 - Faculty evaluation information may be provided to his or her department chair and VPAA at his or her home institution.

-- Due to insufficient enrollment, the class sections and/or program to which he or she is assigned may be cancelled, which means his or her travel arrangements will be cancelled.
+- Due to insufficient enrollment, the class sections and/or program to which he or she is assigned may be canceled, which means his or her travel arrangements will be canceled.

 - All USG Goes Global faculty receive the same salary, which will be paid to them via their home institutions, but funded by USG Goes Global collected tuition.

 - USG Goes Global faculty are required to follow the policies and procedures of USG Goes Global as well as other applicable policies and procedures of the Board of Regents.

 - USG Goes Global faculty are selected at the discretion of their applicable program directors, and they are subject to removal at the will of that program director with the approval of the USG Goes Global administrative office.

 Do I have to teach?
 Yes, all Program Directors will be expected to teach.
 But in order to alleviate your time to attend to Program Director related duties, Program Directors will only be required to teach 1 course, instead of 2.